+My Crispy Skin Salmon recipe is the absolute best way to eat it.
 Salmon is one of the most nutritious foods out there.
 It’s packed with omega-3 fatty acids, protein, and all of the vitamin B varieties.
-My Crispy Skin Pan-seared Salmon recipe is the absolute best way to eat it.
 The fish gets super moist and tender while the skin turns crispy on the bottom.
-Eat it with a salad or low-carb side dish to make a meal.
+Eat this pan-seared salmon with a salad or low-carb side dish to make a meal.

 Pan-searing salmon is really easy and requires about five ingredients to make.
 Here’s what you’ll need to gather:

-- Salmon Fillets: I try to get them as close to the same size as possible so that they cook evenly
+- Skin-on Salmon Fillets: I try to get them as close to the same size as possible so that the salmon cooks evenly.

 - Butter: I cook with salted butter, but you can absolutely use unsalted.
 The reason for it is to help keep the pan slick and quick-start your crispy skin.

 - Garlic Salt: I use about half of the recommended amount in the recipe card when I’m topping this with a sauce (like butter sauce).
 If you prefer, you can use a little garlic powder as well.

 - Black Pepper

-- Lemon slices: this one is optional, but I love to squeeze a quarter of a lemon over the top of my fish at the end.
+- Lemon slices: This one is optional, but I love to squeeze fresh lemon juice over the top of my fish at the end.

 You can find the exact ingredients below in the recipe card.

-When the butter in the pan starts to sizzle, you know the pan is hot enough.
-Use a timer when cooking to ensure you do not flip the salmon too soon.
+- When the butter in the pan starts to sizzle, you know the pan is hot enough to sear salmon.
+Use a timer when pan-frying salmon to ensure you do not flip it too soon.

-There are also specialty fish spatulas that help keep the fish together when turning, so I like to use one of those.
+- There are also specialty fish spatulas that help keep the fish together when turning, so I like to use one of those.
 If you don’t have a fish spatula, a regular spatula will be okay to use.